 I taught high school English for 19 years including junior year Honors English where I advised many of my students in selective college admissions.
 I am also the father of two children who successfully went through the selective college admissions process.

 After nearly two decades of teaching, I decided to change careers and attended law school.
-I pursued a career in litigation, trial law, worked as an arbitrator and appellate arbitrator and then, wanting to return to education, I earned a certification in college admissions counseling.
+I pursued a career in litigation, trial law, worked as an arbitrator and currently practice as an appellate arbitrator.
+Wanting to return to education, I earned a certification in college admissions counseling.

 Using my experience both as a writer and as a writing teacher, I tutor students in preparing effective college essays.